 Finally, Monit can be used to monitor general system resources on localhost such as overall CPU usage, Memory and Load Average.

-It is important for a system monitoring tool to just work - all the time and you should be able to trust it to do so.
-A system monitoring tool need to be non-intrusive and you should be able to forget about it once it's installed.
-That is, until sshd dies on your co-located server, 50 miles away.
-When this happens, it is good to know that you have installed this extra layer of security and protection - just wait a few seconds and Monit will restart the sshd daemon.
-It is also helpful to get an alert mail before the server disks are full or if your http server suddenly is slashdotted.
+It is important for a system monitoring tool to just work - all the time, and you should be able to trust it to do so.
+A system monitoring tool needs to be non-intrusive and you should be able to forget about it once it's installed.
+That is, until sshd dies on your hosted server.
+When this happens, it is good to know that you have installed this extra layer of security and protection, just wait a few seconds and Monit will restart the sshd daemon.
+It is also helpful to get an email alert before the server disks are full or if your http server suddenly is under a DDoS attack.

 Monit is designed as an autonomous system and does not depend on plugins nor any special libraries to run.
 Instead it works right out of the box and can utilize existing infrastructure already on your system.
-For instance, Monit will easily integrate with init and can use existing runlevel rc-scripts to manage services.
-There are also flexibility for those special cases when you need a certain setup for a service.
+For instance, Monit will easily integrate with init, upstart or systemd and can use existing run-level scripts to manage services.

-Monit compiles and run on most flavors of UNIX.
-It is a small program and weights in at just over 500kB.
+Monit compiles and run on most flavors of Unix.
+It is a small program and weights in at around 500kB (stripped).
 There is support for compiling with glibc replacements such as uClibc if you need it to be even smaller.

-Monit is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License (AGPL).
-Our goal with using AGPL is to preserve the concept of copyleft with Monit.
-The license only applies if you plan to distribute or provide Monit to third parties.
-In that case, our hope and the reason we use AGPL is that any modification done to Monit can be contributed back so others can benefit.
-Otherwise, you can do whatever you want with Monit without any restrictions.
+Monit is free, open source software.
+You can redistribute Monit and/or modify Monit under the terms of the GNU Affero General Public License (AGPL).
+The license only applies if you plan to distribute Monit to third parties.
+The reason we use AGPL is that we hope useful modifications done to Monit can be contributed back, so others can benefit from them.